 Walking in Milan

-Parts of the city lend themselves well to travel by foot, while others make this an impractical scenario.
+Parts of the city lend themselves well to walking, while others make this an impractical scenario.
 Milan is a walkable city, with numerous self-guided and guided walking tours available, allowing visitors to explore its attractions conveniently.
 Popular walking tours and areas include the Milan Cathedral, the historic centre, the best shopping streets, historical churches, and scenic areas like I Navigli and Corso Magenta.
-It’s generally safe to walk around, although, as in any other big city, expats should be on the lookout to avoid becoming victims of opportunistic crime.
+It’s generally safe to walk around, although, as in any other big city, expats should be vigilant to avoid becoming victims of opportunistic crime.